MyPython101/PerformanceTesting/README.md

 ### a.
 Requirement Analyst:
 Application name is Blog-Template, and it was designed using Flask Framework, and Jinja Template (Python).
 It's also using PostgreSQl for database.
+The database schema is used primary to store blog contents and user information.
-This is a fully functional, and extendable.
+This website is fully functional and extendable.
 Code review was conduct by Truc Huynh.
-Technology that implement in the code:
+Technologies which are implemented in the application:
 Flask framework, Jinja template, Object-Oriented Programming, SQL Alchemy, Password Hashing (werkzeug.security), Bootstrap, CK Editor (user input), HTML, CSS, JavaScript...

 Blog-Template was original designed by Dr. Angela Yu and implemented by Truc Huynh.
-Application is a blog that required user register to edit or comment on a post.
+Application is a blog template that allow registered user to edit or comment on a post.
 Only the admin can create , edit or delete post.
 Application was host at heroku.com, and the hyperlink is "https://template-blog.herokuapp.com/".

 The Blog-Template was designed as a template blog and post on GitHub by Truc Huynh ("https://github.com/jackyhuynh/blog-template").
 Anyone can use the blog for any purpose.
-The first user will be automatically set as the admin (CRUD operations)
+The first user will be automatically set as the admin.

-### Structure of Backend:
+### b.
+Structure of Backend:
 **main.py** is the python script that contain all component that required to run the application (Blog Template).
 The "main.py" consists all required package (Python library) and the route for the front-end.
 The front-end was built with HTML, CSS, and Bootstrap, and store in templates folder (about.html, contact.html, footer.html, header.html, index.html,